A Simultaneous ECG-PCG Acquisition System with Real-Time Burst-Adaptive Noise Cancellation: System Overview

 \subsection{Simultaneous Acquisition of ECG and PCG Signals}

-The device achieves its primary functionality of the main processing circuit (Fig.~\ref{fig:block}), using the following components: a medical-grade ADS1294 IC, with a 24-bit $\Delta\Sigma$ ADC, is used for the single-lead ECG acquisition, while CMM-4030DT digital MEMS microphones, with a sensitivity of $-26$ \!dB, are used for the heart and ambient sound acquisition.
+The device achieves its primary functionality of the main processing circuit (Fig.~\ref{fig:block}), using the following components: a medical-grade ADS1294 IC~\cite{ads1294}, with a 24-bit $\Delta\Sigma$ ADC, is used for the single-lead ECG acquisition, while CMM-4030DT digital MEMS microphones~\cite{cmm-4030dt}, with a sensitivity of $-$26 dB and a bandwidth from 20 Hz to 1 kHz, are used for the heart and ambient sound acquisition.
+These mics generate a 1-bit PDM output, which is converted to a 20-bit value using an audio sample rate converter IC, ADAU7002~\cite{adau7002}.
+The STM32F746 microcontroller (MCU)~\cite{stm32f746} with an ARM Cortex M7 core is used for processing, while the RNBD451 Bluetooth\textregistered~Low Energy (BLE) module~\cite{rnbd451} is used for transmission of the processed data.

-A 3M Littmann Cardiology III stethoscope head is connected to a dual-microphone array to acquire PCG signals, with a 3D-printed rubber seal placed at the intersection to provide additional noise immunity.
+A 3M Littmann Cardiology III~\cite{littmann} stethoscope head is connected to a dual-microphone array to acquire PCG signals, with a rubber seal 3D-printed using TPU-95A and placed at the intersection to provide additional noise immunity.
 In this design, the stethoscope diaphragm provides acoustic amplification for the heart sounds before transduction, as these signals are too weak for a digital microphone to capture directly.
-A quad-microphone array is placed as shown in Fig.~\ref{fig:prototype}, with the sound ports facing outward, to effectively capture an ambient noise reference while maintaining compact device geometry.
+A quad-microphone array is placed as shown in Fig.~\ref{fig:prototype}, with the sound ports facing outward, to effectively capture a reference of ambient noise while maintaining a compact device geometry.

 The Lead-I ECG signal is captured using three Ag/AgCl dry electrodes, with one serving as the reference electrode to reduce common-mode noise.
 The placement of these electrodes is shown in Fig.~\ref{fig:prototype}.
-The MCU processes both ECG and PCG signals simultaneously, sampling ECG data at $500$ \!Hz and the audio data at $8$ \!kHz, which is subsequently downsampled to $2$ \!kHz.
-This real-time data is then streamed to the computer via a Bluetooth\textregistered~Low Energy (BLE) module.
+The electrode connection to the main device was designed as a detachable attachment, where a 3.5~mm jack connects this attachment to the main device, providing a low-noise pathway for the low-voltage analog signals to reach the analog front-end (AFE) IC.
+The MCU processes both ECG and PCG signals simultaneously, sampling ECG data at 500~Hz and the audio data at 8~kHz, which is subsequently downsampled to 2~kHz.
+The direct memory access feature is used to efficiently transfer audio samples from the peripheral to memory with minimal CPU intervention.
+This real-time data is then encapsulated into packets and streamed to the computer via the BLE module.
 The double-buffering technique is used to prevent data loss during acquisition, processing, and transmission.
+Fig.~\ref{fig:pcb} shows a labeled layout of the main controller board, including these subsystems.